dgchrt/core2d/README.md

 - collision detection : translated to events, to keep update logic clean
 - image cache : assets and their transformations are reused automatically
 - user input : human interaction is handled via controllers and pointers, abstracting devices
-- virtual resolution : internal dimensions free the game logic from output displays
+- virtual resolution : internal dimensions free the game geometry from output displays

 ## Installing
 ### Node.js